MathewTWilliams/News-Category-Classifiers/README.md

 - classifier_metrics.py: calculates and saves a classification report given true labels, predictions, and the vector model used.

-- cluster_metrics.py: calculates and saves a report of import clustering metrics given clustering results and true labels.
+- clustering_metrics.py: calculates and saves a report of import clustering metrics given clustering results and true labels.
 Since true labels are known, a classification report is also done.

 - visualize_article_vecs.py: used to visualizing plotting the article vectors and the results of the clustering algorithms.

+- cross_validation.py: Used for K-fold cross validation for classifiers.

 ## Sci-kit Learn related scripts:
 - Contains the implementations of the different ML related algorithms used.
   - k-means.py
   - hierarchical_clustering.py
-  - db-scan.py
+  - db_scan.py
   - spectral_clustering.py
   - random_forest.py
   - ml_perceptron.py